MartaSolomianko/melon-tasting-scheduler-project/README.md

 ### Search for available reservations
 * Users can choose a time range and date
-* They can only reserve one tasting per day
+* Users can only reserve one tasting per day

 ### Search results
 * Users are shown available reservations within their searched for range